 Two print editions are released annually, to coincide with major global diplomacy events.
 These editions provide a framework to understand the complex interdependencies between the SDGs, highlight priorities and dilemmas, and suggest ways to make the greatest impact, fast.
 The print editions are carbon-neutral and sustainably produced.
 The carbon emissions generated in manufacturing the paper, and printing and distributing the publications are offset.
-The paper used is PEFC certified from sustainable sources.
+The paper used is from sustainably managed sources.